 Although some users claim that they’ve experienced great results from using nutraceuticals, others are more sceptical.
 Cosmetic dermatologist Dr Sam Bunting, notes that many of the studies that companies use to back up the effectiveness of their products are actually not very impressive when examined in detail.
 She says: ‘Most studies are too short to be significant, or use unusual methods of measuring their results, or are published in obscure journals.’

-What most experts do agree on is that adopting a healthy lifestyle, eating the right foods and exercising, are the most effective ways of making you feel and look younger.
+Finally, what most experts do agree on is that adopting a healthy lifestyle, eating the right foods and exercising, are the most effective ways of making you feel and look younger.